The Innovative Structural and Physical Properties of Radiolaria

 K-L: Collodaria (Polycystine)

-Morphogenesis of Silica in Radiolaria
+Morphogenesis of silica in radiolaria

 While the formation of the skeleton of Radiolaria can be caused by chemical principles, there is a chance that a large part could also be formed due to physical laws.
 In fact, it was suggested that the tightly packed vesicles of the extracapsular cytoplasm create a surface tension at the intersections.
 These intersections formed a hexagonal shaped pattern around each vesicle.
 These regions of surface tension could attract silica deposition, thus creating multiple hexagonal rings that form a spherical skeleton characterised with a tessellation (Fig.4) (Anderson, 1981).
-Additionally, according to a quantitative image analysis on radiolarian fossils, most polygon rings from their skeleton tessellation are hexagons, although there are still some cases of pentagons rings and rare cases of quadrilaterals, all of which are mostly composed of trigonal junctions (Fig. 5) (Jungck et al., 2019).
+Additionally, according to a quantitative image on radiolarian fossils, most polygon rings from their skeleton tessellation are hexagons, although there are still some cases of pentagons rings and rare cases of quadrilaterals, all of which are mostly composed of trigonal junctions (Fig. 5) (Jungck et al., 2019).
 However, upon more electron microscopic research, the silica deposition seems more likely to be guided by cytokalymma synthesis on the skeleton.
 More precisely, the skeleton of Radiolaria is shown to be covered by a layer of cytoplasm, corresponding to the cytokalymma.
 When evaluating the skeleton in sections, the thinnest skeletal parts had a thinner layer of cytokalamma on the innermost parts and with gradually increasing thickness at the outermost sections.
 Consequently, this suggests that the deposition of cytokalamma happened before the deposition of silica, thus serving as a mold of matrix for the silica to fill in and form the architecture of the skeleton (Anderson, 1981).

-Fig. 4 Photographs of spherical Radiolaria skeleton (Yoshino et al., 2012).
+Fig. 4.
+Photographs of spherical Radiolaria skeleton (Yoshino et al., 2012).

-Fig. 5 3D digital modelof a radiolarian skeleton (Wagner et al., 2015).
+Fig. 5.
+3D digital modelof a radiolarian skeleton (Wagner et al., 2015).

 This digital model illustrates the polygon tessellation of a radiolarian skeleton with the segments and nodes that compose it.